isc-psulin/pyiris-iceberg/README.md

    3. Run the list tables command again
 3. irice --job_type=update_table
    1. Run the find command and you will see the data has all been compied over again.
-4. irice --job_type=purge-table
+4. irice --job_type=purge_table
-5. Run the find command again and you will see that the data has been removed
+5. Run the find command again and you will see that the data files has been removed

 ## Configurations